7 leadership development activities for CEOs to become better leaders

-Here, we look at seven ways CEOs can develop as effective leaders, considering the potential perks and pitfalls of each option.
+Here, we look at seven leadership development activities CEOs can use to develop as effective leaders, considering the potential perks and pitfalls of each option.

 As a tool for leadership development, books present two main challenges: One, it’s easy to fall into the trap of passively reading about ideas instead of actively applying those ideas.
 Two, it’s hard for CEOs to know what to read, considering the sheer number of titles available (Amazon alone has more than 60,000 books on leadership).

 Two suggestions: One, consider this list of leadership books recommended by Vistage members and executive coaches.
 Two, read something that has nothing to do with leadership at all.
 “Absorb yourself in a work of fiction, like The Alchemist from Paolo Coelho” to reduce stress, sharpen your focus and open your mind to new ideas, says Gair Maxwell, a Vistage speaker.